Functional Upper Lid Blepharoplasty Near St. Louis

-Before facial surgery, knowing medications or supplements that thin the blood are vital to disclose.
-All over-the-counter pain/fever reducers (except Tylenol) and non-steroidal anti-inflammatory drugs (NSAID) are off limits for a week before eyelid surgery.
-Herbal medications such as ginkgo biloba and St. John’s Wort or high doses of fish oil, flax seed oil, or vitamin E must also be avoided.
+Before facial surgery, knowing medications or supplements that thin the blood should be made known.
+All over-the-counter pain/fever reducers (except Tylenol) and non-steroidal anti-inflammatory drugs (NSAID) are off limits the week before eyelid surgery.
+Herbal medications such as ginkgo biloba, St. John’s Wort, or high doses of fish oil, flax seed oil, or vitamin E must also be avoided.

-Recovery from Functional Upper Lid Blepharoplasty
+Recovery From Functional Upper Lid Blepharoplasty